-The State of California’s Shelter in Place Order went into effect on Thursday, March 19, 2020 and remains in place until further notice.
 The City is committed to protecting the health of its community.
-As such, the City is not holding in-person public meetings to discus CAP 2.0 at this time.
+As such, due to COVID-19, the City is not holding in-person public meetings to discus CAP 2.0 at this time.
 For updates on COVID-19 and the City’s response, please visit the City’s homepage.
 While in-person community outreach for the project is postponed until further notice, there will be virtual engagement opportunities including public hearings, workshops, and online engagement.
-Please follow the City’s homepage for the latest COVID-19 updates and sign-up below for CAP 2.0 project updates.
+To receive invitations to future community workshops and project updates throughout the CAP 2.0 process, sign-up below.

 Sign-up for project meeting notifications and updates here: